FAQs: HomeStyle Renovation

 • The presence of a disability, lack of Internet access, and other issues may indicate that a consumer is better served through other education modes (for example, in-person classroom education or via a telephone conference call).
 In such cases, lenders should direct buyers to HOPE® Hotline 1-888-995-HOPE (4673), to speak with a HUD-certified counselor.

-• Finally, buyers who have already completed housing counseling by a HUD-approved agency (as evidenced by a completed Form 1017 or course completion certificate) are not required to complete the homeownership education course.
+• Finally, buyers who have already completed housing counseling by a HUD-approved agency (as evidenced by a certificate of course completion) are not required to complete the homeownership education course.

 For more information, refer to the homeownership education FAQs.